iguessthislldo/opendds-devguide-converter/devguide/dds_security.rst

       </permissions>
     </dds>

+.. _dds_security--dds-security-implementation-status:

 **********************************
 DDS Security Implementation Status
 **********************************

+..
+    Sect<14.8>

 The following DDS Security features are not implemented in OpenDDS.

-* Optional parts of the DDS Security v1.1 specification
+#.
+Optional parts of the DDS Security v1.1 specification

    * Ability to write a custom plugin in C or in Java (C++ is supported)

    * Logging Plugin support

    * Built-in Logging Plugin

    * Data Tagging

-* Use of RTPS KeyHash for encrypted messages
+#.
+Use of RTPS KeyHash for encrypted messages

    * OpenDDS doesn't use KeyHash, so it meets the spec requirements of not leaking secured data through KeyHash

-* Immutability of Publisher’s Partition QoS (see OMG Issue DDSSEC12-49)
+#.
+Immutability of Publisher’s Partition QoS (see OMG Issue DDSSEC12-49)

-* Use of multiple plugin configurations (with different Domain Participants)
+#.
+Use of multiple plugin configurations (with different Domain Participants)

-* CRL (RFC 5280) and OCSP (RFC 2560) support
+#.
+CRL (RFC 5280) and OCSP (RFC 2560) support

-* Certain plugin operations not used by built-in plugins may not be invoked by middleware
+#.
+Certain plugin operations not used by built-in plugins may not be invoked by middleware

-* Origin Authentication
+#.
+Origin Authentication

-* PKCS#11 for certificates, keys, passwords
+#.
+PKCS#11 for certificates, keys, passwords

-* Relay as a permissions “action” (Publish and Subscribe are supported)
+#.
+Relay as a permissions “action” (Publish and Subscribe are supported)

-* Legacy matching behavior of permissions based on Partition QoS (9.4.1.3.2.3.1.4 in spec)
+#.
+Legacy matching behavior of permissions based on Partition QoS (9.4.1.3.2.3.1.4 in spec)

-* 128-bit AES keys (256-bit is supported)
+#.
+128-bit AES keys (256-bit is supported)

-* Configuration of Built-In Crypto’s key reuse (within the DataWriter) and blocks-per-session
+#.
+Configuration of Built-In Crypto’s key reuse (within the DataWriter) and blocks-per-session

-* Signing (without encrypting) at the payload level, see OMG Issue DDSSEC12-59
+#.
+Signing (without encrypting) at the payload level, see OMG Issue DDSSEC12-59